Night-Wisp/client.js/README.md

-# node-client
+# nodejs-client
-node-client is a NodeJS http handler that makes NodeJS WebServers easier to make
+nodejs-client is a NodeJS http handler that makes NodeJS WebServers easier to make